Sisters of Isis: The Sisters of Isis

-Book summaries
+Books

-Book #1: The Summoning
+Book #1: The Summoning (2007)

+The Summoning was published in 2007.

-Sudi is thrilled when she finds a mysterious invitation in her locker.
+In the novel, Sudi is thrilled when she finds a mysterious invitation in her locker.
 Only one person could have invited her to dinner at Sky Terrace—her not-so-secret crush, Scott.
 But when she shows up to meet him, things don't go as planned.
 Instead of Scott, she finds a strange guy named Abdel, with two girls she's never met before.
 Abdel claims Sudi and the other girls are the descendants of Egyptian pharaohs, powerful ancestors who have given them magical gifts and powers of transformation.
 At first, Sudi refuses to buy any of it.
 But when evil forces begin to threaten her world, she has no choice but to believe.

-Book #2: Divine One
+Book #2: Divine One (2008)

-Now that Meri has moved from California to Washington, D.C., her laid-back lifestyle has been given a preppy makeover.
+In the novel, now that Meri has moved from California to Washington, D.C., her laid-back lifestyle has been given a preppy makeover.
 Her nose ring and flip-flops have been replaced with a boring gray-and-blue school uniform for the exclusive and ultra-snooty Entre Nous Academy.
 And with her mom, Senator Stark, deciding to run for her party's presidential nomination, Meri is being forced into the spotlight more than ever.
 She wants desperately to fulfill her obligations as a Sister of Isis—but have things already spun too far out of her control?